Monica Everson, Principal

 “Leading with Heart, Spirit and Pride”

-Mountain View Elementary School is one of 33 elementary sites in the Clovis Unified School District, and is a part of the Clovis North Area.
-Our Golden Bear students, at the conclusion of their 6th grade year, transition to the intermediate school, Granite Ridge, which is located on the Clovis North High School complex.
-Our school facility, now 29 years old, is located on the northeast corner of Alluvial and Maple Avenues in the city of Fresno.
-Currently, our school is serving a diverse population of approximately 700 K-6th grade students and their families.
+For those of you who are new to our school, Mountain View Elementary School, home to the ‘Golden Bears’, is one of five elementary sites which feeds into the Clovis North Area of Clovis Unified.
+At the end of their 6th grade year, our students transition to Granite Ridge, which is located adjacent to Clovis North High School.
+This year, we’re excited to be celebrating our 30th year.
+In 1988, MV broke ground on the northeast corner of Alluvial and Maple Avenues in the city of Fresno.
+Today, our school serves a diverse population of approximately 660 K-6 students and their families.
 The ethnic breakdown is approximately as follows; 5% African American, 1% American Indian, 10% Asian, 3% Filipino, 1% Pacific Islander, 25% Hispanic and 55% White.

-Although MV is proud of its many accomplishments: California State Distinguished School Award for Academic Excellence, National Blue Ribbon Award, California Business for Educational Excellence, our district CLASSI (Clovis Assessment System for Sustained Improvement) recognition, the Fresno State Bonner Character Education award, the California PBIS Coalition Silver Award, and the Civic Learning Award, we still feel we have importance work to do.
-Our Instructional Leadership Team of teachers, support staff, and administrators continues their commitment to deepening their collaboration efforts through PLC (Professional Learning Communities) process.
+MV is proud of its many accomplishments: California State Distinguished School Award for Academic Excellence, National Blue Ribbon Award, California Business for Educational Excellence, and our local CLASSI (Clovis Assessment System for Sustained Improvement).
+Our success is due largely because of our Instructional Leadership Team of teachers, support staff, and administrators who continue to deepen their collaboration efforts through PLC’s (Professional Learning Communities).
 PLC meetings have strengthened our ability to maintain high standards and expectations for student achievement.
 PLC’s provide the venue for our team to share effective instructional strategies/processes, and make informed decisions in a collaborative style.
-This year, we’re excited to be continuing our efforts with Building Internal Coherence for Instructional Improvement in the area of Math Problem Solving and Cultural Proficiency.
+The curriculum at Mountain View is not only aligned with the State Frameworks and Content Standards for all subject areas, but is also aligned with district benchmarks and assessments.